dimsome/com-bridge/packages/contracts/docs/README.md

 ### VS Code extension

-[Jebbs PlantUML](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml) extension for VS Code is used to authoring the PlantUML diagrams.
+[Jebbs PlantUML](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml) extension for VS Code is used to author the PlantUML diagrams.

 `Alt-D` on Windows, or `Option-D` on Mac, to start PlantUML preview in VS Code.